Tr Command in Linux with Examples

 5 min read

-tr command is usually used in combination with other commands through piping and can perform operations like removing repeated characters, converting uppercase to lowercase, and basic character replacing and removing.
+tr command can perform operations like removing repeated characters, converting uppercase to lowercase, and basic character replacing and removing.
+Typically, it is used in combination with other commands through piping.

 In this tutorial, we will show you how to use the